RSE-Sheffield/OuMshiny/inst/outline.md

 # Opening up our minds project

-Project devised and run by [Lotty Brand](https://lottybrand.wordpress.com/) and [Tom Stafford](https://tomstafford.sites.sheffield.ac.uk/), app created by Daniel Brady.
+The Project was devised and run by [Lotty Brand](https://lottybrand.wordpress.com/) and [Tom Stafford](https://tomstafford.sites.sheffield.ac.uk/).
+The App was created by [Dan Brady](https://github.com/ubdbra001).

 ## Overview